simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ---
-title: Testing your Vue.js in Laravel - common gotchas and why to start as early as possible
+title: Testing Vue in Laravel with Jest - let's make it a little more easy
 release_date: Today
 slug: vue-testing-in-laravel
 excerpt: >-

-    Laravel offers an awesome testing environment, but if you are like me and use Vue.js for much of the frontend, you most likely have big blindspot on your testing map
+    Laravel offers an awesome testing environment for php, but if use Vue.js for much of your frontend, you most likely have big blindspot if you don't test that too.

-    I want to talk about a few roadblocks, bruises and broken legs I experienced while adding vue testing layers to applications.
+    I try to ease the initial setup of testing Vue components in a dafault Laravel 6-8 Application.
 tags:
   - Frontend
   - Dev Ops